-Management should have Board authorization prior to effecting any purchases of its stock (draft board resolutions are attached hereto as Appendix A for your reference).
+Management should have Board authorization prior to effecting any purchases of its stock.
 This approval may be given by the full Board of Directors or by the duly authorized Executive Committee of the Board of Directors.

 VI.
 Public Announcement of a Stock Purchase Program Should Ordinarily Be Made Prior to Commencing Purchases